shizmob/arcade-docs/igs/boards.md

 Currently found BIOS versions are:
 * E3100_BIOS_DB_V01.1.14-139 Date: Apr 8 2014 (Danz Base)
 * E3100_MESEAT_V01.1.15-139.1 Date:Jun 4 2014 (Monster Eye)
-* E3100_BIOS_OT_V01.1.14-139.1 Date: Apr 8 2014 (Overtake / Overtake DX / UltraRace)
+* E3100_BIOS_OT_V01.1.14-139.1 Date: Apr 8 2014 (Overtake / Overtake DX)

-**CPU:** Intel Core i3-3220 [Monster Eye]
+**CPU:** Intel Core i3-3220 [Monster Eye] [Danz Base] Other variations may exist

+**GPU:**
+* NVIDIA GeForce GTX 750 (1 GB) [Monster Eye]
+* Aetina GeForce GTX 650 / 740 (OEM) (N650C-H7FX) (1 GB, GDDR5)
   Other variations may exist

-**GPU:** NVIDIA GeForce GTX 750 (1 GB) [Monster Eye] Other variations may exist

-**RAM:** 4 GB DDR3
+**RAM:** 4 GB (2 x 2 GB) DDR3-1333 (dual-channel) [Monster Eye] [Danz Base]

-**Sound:** C-Media CM6206, embedded on I-JOIN M3000 expansion board
+**Sound:** C-Media CM6206, embedded on I-JOIN M3000 expansion board and can do 8-channel audio with another expansion board attached to the M3000 board.

 **Storage:** ADLINK 32 GB Industrial SSD (IGS OEM, SSB032GTTC7-SBA-2), 2.5' SATA, mounted on I-JOIN M2000 expansion board.
+Normally encrypted, it's decrypted on the fly using the M2000 expansion board.

 **Networking:** ASIX AX88772BLF Ethernet controller embedded on I-JOIN M3000 expansion board

 **OS:** Windows Embedded Standard 2009 (32-bit)

 **Extra:**
- I-JOIN M3000 (LI-05) expansion board: A strange board that takes 2 PCIe slots (one 16x, one 4x) at once, which handles sound and networking.
+* I-JOIN M3000 (LI-05) expansion board: A strange board that takes 2 PCIe slots (one 16x, one 4x) at once, which handles sound and networking.
+Has an IGS036 chip embedded on the board, the functionality is yet to be determined.
+Has a slot for the additional 8-channel audio expansion board in the back.

+* 8-channel audio expansion board: Attached to the M3000 expansion board, this provides 8-channel audio channel expandibility for the C-Media audio chip.
+This provides Center/Subwoofer (blue port), Side Speaker (black port) and Rear Speaker (pink port) ports.
 Also with a IDE-alike socket on it, the functionality is yet to be determined.
+Only known to be used in Monster Eye.

- I-JOIN M2000 expansion board: Probably some kind of security module, contains FPGA for decrypting the hard disk.
+* I-JOIN M2000 expansion board: Probably some kind of security module, contains FPGA for decrypting the hard disk.
 SSD is mounted on this and then connects to the motherboard via proprietary 125-pin connector.

 **Games:**
 * Danz Base